 Signs of autism

-The signs of autism will be different for everyone, but you might notice some of the following if your child has autism:
+The signs of autism will be different for everyone, and affect different people in different ways in different environments (they are dimensional), but you might notice some of the following if your child has autism:

-- challenging behaviours, such as episodes of frustration or in some cases violent behaviour.
+- behaviour that challenges, such as episodes of frustration or in some cases violent behaviour.

 This is not a full list, so contact your GP if you have concerns.

-It's also important to remember that, although there is no ‘cure' for autism, getting a diagnosis can be the first step towards making sure your son or daughter will get the support they need to make the most out of life.
+It's also important to remember that, although there is no ‘cure', getting a diagnosis can be the first step towards making sure your son or daughter will get the support they need to make the most out of life.

 When do you notice the signs of autism?